m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 ## Driver Installation

 > Before the program is burned, M5Core host (including BASIC / GRAY / M5GO / FIRE / FACES) users please download the corresponding CP210X driver package according to the operating system you use.
-After decompressing the package，select the corresponding installation package base on your operating system digits
+After decompressing the package，select the corresponding installation package base on your operating system digits.

 * __Download CP2104 driver__